 Oxford Reference defines deindividuation as:

 Contributing factors can include a sense of anonymity, suggestibility, and behavioural contagion.
-Behaviours that are engaged in may go against the individuals own personal standards, but deindividuation diminishes the sense of personal responsibility for behaviour and produces a more diffuse sense of responsibility within the group.
+Individuals may engage in behaviours that go against their own personal standards or values, but deindividuation diminishes the sense of personal responsibility for behaviour and produces a more diffuse sense of responsibility within the group.

 French psychologist Gustave LeBon was an early researcher in this area.
 He believed that individual traits become submerged by the collective, leading to the loss of a sense of personal responsibility.
 This leads to primitive, hedonistic behaviours.

 The social identity model of deindividuation effects (SIDE) offers an alternative explanation.
 It suggests that when people self-stereotype to conform more closely to the group, individual awareness shifts to group identity awareness.
 This leads to depersonalization (although not in the psychiatric sense of dissociation).

 Deindividuation can be more likely to occur in groups where there is a strong desire to belong and a strong push for group identity and cohesiveness.
 Representative symbols can promote this.
 This can be seen in gangs, the police, the military, sports teams, and cults.

 GoodTherapy offers some examples of deindividuation, including:

-- a sense of camaraderie and shared mission helps volunteers working together to get more work done
+- a sense of camaraderie and shared mission helps volunteers who are working together to get more done

 - a political rally stirs up emotions, and some attendees form a mob and commit acts of vandalism

-Another example is the Stanford prison experiment, in which university were randomly assigned to be either prisoners or guards in a mock prison.
+Another example is the Stanford prison experiment, in which researchers randomly assigned university students to be either prisoners or guards in a mock prison.
 The experiment was terminated early because of sadistic behaviour on the part of the students assigned to be “guards.”